randusr923847/randusr923847.github.io/README.md

 As of Sept 2026, interested in full-text & exact-match search engines, systems security, existentialist philosophy, and journalism.

-If you're a human, feel free to reach out at omkar at purdue.
+If you're a human, feel free to reach out at omkar at purdue edu.

 ---